Potential Documentary Film

 The team coordinator can be also a team coach or a team member.
 S/he is responsible for the administration of the whole team, such as application, accommodation, visa issues and communication with the organisers.

 Yes, they can still apply for the Nuremberg Moot Court.
 On the application form, regarding the information about the coach, please write “No Coach”.
-This also applies to the teams whose coach may not be able to participate in the oral rounds.

 Fees and Funding